elliotcarr/MultDiff/README.md

+Please note that an updated version of the code will be made availabe once the following paper has been published:

+E. J. Carr and N. G. March (2016), A semi-analytical solution to multilayer diffusion problems with time-varying boundary conditions, Under Review.

 ## MultDiff: A Matlab code for solving the one-dimensional multilayer diffusion problem

 ``MultDiff`` solves the transient diffusion equation in a one-dimensional composite slab of finite length consisting of `m` layers.
 The code is applicable to both perfect and imperfect contact at the interfaces between adjacent layers and either Dirichlet, Neumann or Robin boundary conditions at the ends of the slab.